DataFire/Integrations/integrations/generated/amazonaws_mgh/README.md

   region: ""
 });

-amazonaws_mgh.AssociateCreatedArtifact({
-  "ProgressUpdateStream": "",
-  "MigrationTaskName": "",
-  "CreatedArtifact": {
-    "Name": ""
-  }
-}).then(data => {
+.then(data => {
   console.log(data);
 });
 ```

 ## Description

-The AWS Migration Hub API methods help to obtain server and application migration status and integrate your resource-specific migration tool by providing a programmatic interface to Migration Hub.
+<p>The AWS Migration Hub API methods help to obtain server and application migration status and integrate your resource-specific migration tool by providing a programmatic interface to Migration Hub.</p> <p>Remember that you must set your AWS Migration Hub home region before you call any of these APIs, or a <code>HomeRegionNotSetException</code> error will be returned.
+Also, you must make the API calls while in your home region.</p>

 ## Actions